libsndfile/libsamplerate/docs/api_full.md

 smoothly transition between the conversion ratio of the last call and the conversion ratio of the current call.

-If the user want to bypass this smooth transition and achieve a step response in the conversion ratio, the **src_set_ratio** function can be used to set the starting conversion ratio of the next call to **src_process** or **src_callback_process**.
+If the user wants to bypass this smooth transition and achieve a step response in the conversion ratio, the **src_set_ratio** function can be used to set the starting conversion ratio of the next call to **src_process** or **src_callback_process**.